Freedom of association: Organized labor

 The organization of labor was commonly resisted during the 19th century, with even relatively liberal countries such as the United Kingdom banning it for various periods (in the UK's case, between 1820 and 1824).

 In the international labour movement, the freedom of association is a right identified under international labour standards as the right of workers to organize and collectively bargain.
 Freedom of association, in this sense, is recognized as a fundamental human right by a number of documents including the Universal Declaration of Human Rights and International Labour Organization Convention C87 and Convention C98 – two of the eight fundamental, core international labour standards.
 'Freedom of association' can also refer to legal bans on private contracts negotiated between a private employer and their employees requiring workers at a particular workplace to join a union as a term and condition of employment.
 Supporters of this sort of private freedom of association claim that the right to join a union incorporates a right not to join a union.
-In the United States, the term 'right to work' is more common for this type of law.
+In the United States, the term 'right-to-work law' is more common for this type of law.